 - From day one, we will prepare for trial because the State needs to know that you aren’t going to just take the first plea deal they offer you, which will most likely include a felony conviction and a jail sentence.

 - We will schedule depositions of all the police officers involved in the case.
 We do this for 3 reasons: (1) lock the officer into his story in case we go to trial.
 If he changes his testimony at trial, he can be impeached.
 (2) determine if we have the legal justification to file a Motion to Dismiss or Motion to Suppress that could lead to the dismissal of all charges, and (3) try to get the arresting officer to agree to a lesser charge.

 - If we can get the officer to state on the record that he wouldn’t object to a lesser sentence, the State Attorney is more likely to agree to it.
 A reduced charge could mean a plea to a misdemeanor, or it could mean a reduction to a charge that qualifies for Pretrial Diversion.

 - Can the State prove that you knew the police were trying to pull you over?
 They must be able to prove, beyond a reasonable doubt, that you “willfully” failed to pull over.
 If the facts of the case do not support this, we can file a Motion to Dismiss.

-If you have been charged with Fleeing or Attempting to Elude Law Enforcement in Crestview, call Flaherty & Merrifield at (850) 398-8098 for a free consultation.
+If you or a loved one have been accused of fleeing or eluding charges in Crestview, call Flaherty & Merrifield today at (850) 398-8098 for a free consultation.